 Anything that varies from observation to observation in an unpredictable manner can be modeled as a random variable.
 For example, your exact weight varies from day to day around your ‘average’ weight.
 In principle, you could probably explain exactly why your weight varies from day if you were so inclined.
 However, in practice you are probably not exactly sure why your weight is a bit higher one day and a bit lower the next.
 So, your weight is a random variable not necessarily because it is impossible to know why it varies, but simply because you don’t currently have the means to predict its value on any given observation.

 In order to answer questions about reasonable values for variables of interest, scientists often collect measurements of that variable.
-These measurements can help us understand the most probable values of this variable, and the expected range of the variable, even if its value for any given observation in unpredictable.
-For example, although you may not know your exact weight in any given day, if you weigh yourself with some regularity you may have enough observations to have a pretty good idea of what your weight might be tomorrow.
+These measurements can help us understand the most probable values of this variable, and the expected range of the variable, even if its value for any given observation is unpredictable.
+For example, although you may not know your exact weight on any given day, if you weigh yourself with some regularity you may have enough observations to have a pretty good idea of what your weight might be tomorrow.
 In addition, your expectation may be so strong that a large deviation from it would be more likely to result in your buying a new scale than believing the measurement.

 A sample is a finite set of observations – measurements of a variable - that you actually have.
 A population is a (hypothetical) larger group of all possible observations that you are actually interested in.
 The population is the entire set of possible values of the random variable.
 For example, the population of “f0 produced by adult women in the United States” contains all possible values of f0 produced by the entire set of women from the United States.
 Our sample is the specific set of observations we have from our set of speakers.